Variational Quantum State Eigensolver: Results

 The last step of VQSE is to prepare the inferred eigenvectors of $\rho$.
 Given a bitstring $\zv_i\in\ZC$, one can prepare the associated inferred eigenvector by taking the state $\ket{\vec{0}}=\ket{0}^{\otimes n}$, acting on it with the gate $X^{z_1^i}\otimes X^{z_2^i}\otimes\ldots\otimes X^{z_n^i}$, and then applying the gate sequence $V(\thvo)\ad$:

-Note that while the inferred eigenvalues can be stored classically, the eigenvectors are prepared on a quantum computer, and hence one would need to perform measurements to extract information about these eigenvectors.
+Note that while the inferred eigenvalues can be stored classically, the eigenvectors are prepared on a quantum computer, and hence one needs to perform measurements to extract information about these eigenvectors.